Updated April 2018

 - Editor Paul Witcover is a traditionally published author of speculative fiction who can offer editorial help across a range of fiction categories.

-- Mehta Book Editing can help with both children’s and adult work, including young adult, middle grade, commercial women’s fiction, literary fiction, narrative nonfiction, and more.
+- Mehta Book Editing can help with both children’s and adult work, including young adult, middle grade, commercial women’s fiction, literary fiction, and more.

-- Ginger Moran offers novel coaching, memoir coaching, and more.
+- Ginger Moran offers novel and memoir coaching—and more.

 Copyediting and Proofreading